1 Introduction to congenital disorders

 The birth prevalence of serious congenital disorders varies from 40/1000 live births in industrialised countries to as high as 80/1000 in some developing countries.

 The birth prevalence of serious congenital disorders is lower in industrial countries than in developing countries.

-- Research done in rural Limpopo province, South Africa, by genetic trained nursing staff examining newborn infants on day one of life recorded a birth prevalence of serious structural disorders of 15/1000 live births (1.5% of live births).
+- Research done in rural Limpopo province, South Africa, by genetically trained nursing staff examining newborn infants on day one of life recorded a birth prevalence of serious structural disorders of 15/1000 live births (1.5 percent of live births).
 Congenital disorders can be diagnosed at any age from the newborn period (birth to 28 days) through to adulthood.
-Examples of congenital disorders that can present for the first time in adulthood include inherited cancers, Huntington disease and adult onset polycystic kidney disease.
+Examples of congenital disorders that can present for the first time in adulthood include inherited cancers, Huntington’s disease and adult onset polycystic kidney disease.

 1-5 If congenital disorders are so common why are they not seen more frequently at clinics?

 - Infants and children with serious congenital disorders are very likely to die when they are young, especially if there are inadequate medical services available for their care.
 Therefore, many infants with congenital disorders do not live long enough to be seen at clinics.

 - Many congenital disorders are not recognised and diagnosed.